webpack/webpack.js.org/content/configuration/dev-server.md

 The dev-server makes use of the very powerful [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) package.
 Checkout its [documentation](https://github.com/chimurai/http-proxy-middleware#options) for more advanced usages.

-If you have a backend on `localhost:3000`, you can use this to enable proxying:
+With a backend on `localhost:3000`, you can use this to enable proxying:

 ```js
 proxy: {